29th July 2021

 The easiest and least disruptive way to insulate floorboards is from underneath, if you have access via a cellar or basement.
 Here you are insulating the crawlspace (void) below the floorboards.
 When insulating from below, the insulation is secured with netting draped between and stapled to the floor joists.

 If the floor is not accessible from underneath, you will need to deal with it from the top.
-This is more disruptive as it involves lifting the floorboards in order to fit insulation between the joists – a job that requires clearing out furniture and is therefore best combined with other messy tasks, such as decorating.
+This is usually more disruptive as it involves lifting the floorboards in order to fit insulation between the joists – a job that requires clearing out furniture and is therefore best combined with other messy tasks, such as decorating.

 Insulating floorboards can be done as a DIY job or using a professional installer.
 If you want to do it yourself, materials can normally be purchased from larger DIY stores.